 When You Find Out You Are Pregnant

-Your health care provider can also provide counseling and refer you to community services to make sure you and your baby have what you need.
+If you decide to continue the pregnancy, it is important to have good prenatal care.
+Prenatal care will help you stay healthy and ensure you have a healthy baby.
+Your provider can also provide counseling and refer you to community services to make sure you and your baby have what you need.

-If you don’t know where to go and feel like you cannot tell your family or a friend that you are pregnant, talk with your school nurse or school counselor.
+If you do not know where to go and feel like you cannot tell your family or a friend that you are pregnant, talk with your school nurse or school counselor.
 They can help you find prenatal care and other help in your community.
+Many communities have resources such as Planned Parenthood, which can help you get the care you need.

-Ask you many questions, including when your last menstrual period was.
-Knowing this will help figure out how far along you are and what your due date is.
+Ask you many questions, including the date of your last menstrual period.
+Knowing this will help the provider figure out how far along you are and what your due date is.

-Take a blood sample from a vein in your arm to do some tests
+Take a blood sample to do some tests.

-Your first trimester is the first 3 months of your pregnancy.
+Your 1st trimester is the first 3 months of your pregnancy.
 During this time, you will have a prenatal visit once a month.
 These visits may be short, but they are still important.

 It is fine to bring a friend or family member, your partner, or your labor coach with you.